JosXa/tgintegration/README.md

 TgIntegration
 =============

-Integration test and automation library for [Telegram Bots](https://core.telegram.org/bots) based on [Pyrogram](https://github.com/pyrogram/pyrogram).
+An Integration test and automation library for [Telegram Bots](https://core.telegram.org/bots) based on [Pyrogram](https://github.com/pyrogram/pyrogram).
 <br />**Test your bot in realtime scenarios!**